babench/rdbms/08-ddl/README.md

 [Data Definition Language (DDL)](https://en.wikipedia.org/wiki/Data_definition_language) - is a sublanguage of SQL to define/modify data structures, especially database schemas

- - All statements are atomic operations that
+ - All statements are atomic operations
  - Statement commits open transaction in `MS SQL`, `MySQL`, `Oracle` and it is the reason don't mix transactions with `DML` and `DDL` statements
 ```sql
 -- MySQL